crystal-lang/crystal/_posts/2015-03-04-internals.md

 ### Tuple

-A Tuple is a fixed-length, immutable sequence of values, where the types at each position are known at compile time.
+A Tuple is a fixed-size, immutable sequence of values, where the types at each position are known at compile time.

 {% highlight ruby %}
 x = {1, true}